dell/csm-docs/content/docs/csidriver/features/powerscale.md

   name: single-writer-only
 spec:
   accessModes:
-  - ReadWriteOncePod # the volume can be mounted as read-write by a single pod across whole cluster
+  - ReadWriteOncePod # the volume can be mounted as read-write by a single pod across the whole cluster
   resources:
     requests:
       storage: 1Gi